Mercatus Policy Essays

 Mercatus MA Fellows must complete a significant solo-authored research project, known as the Mercatus Policy Essay (MPE), in their second year of the program.
 MPEs should offer a novel application of well-defined economic theoretical framework to an under-explored topic in policy.
 Essays should be 30 or more pages in length, should explain the theoretical frame being employed, should present original findings and/or analysis, and should conclude with policy recommendations.
 Fellows should model their MPEs after Mercatus Research Papers.

 During the fall semester of their second year, fellows must choose their research topic and a policy essay advisor.
-The essay advisor must be a Mercatus Center Senior Research Fellow or other approved faculty, affiliated scholar, or program staff at the Mercatus Center.
+The essay advisor must be a Mercatus Center Senior Research Fellow.
 The essay advisor is primarily responsible for directing and guiding the fellow’s research and writing activities.

 In addition to the policy essay advisor, the MPE committee also consists of two other scholars or program staff either working full-time for or affiliated with the Mercatus Center.
 At least one member of the committee must hold a PhD in economics.
 Any exceptions must have the approval of the Director of Graduate Student Programs.
 Fellows are responsible for keeping all committee members informed of the scope, plan, and progress of the research and MPE.